Drug Information, Their Use and Effects

 You will find drug information on the menu.
 Click on the menu icon and choose the subject you want to learn about.
 Drugs of all kinds are easily accessible on the streets, from illicit street drugs to prescription meds.
-Like all other countries globally, Canada has an opioid crisis that started with Oxycodone.
+Like all other countries globally, Canada has an opioid crisis with Oxycodone.

 The epidemic is still ongoing with fentanyl, heroin and other drugs of this kind.
 At this time, opioids are responsible for most drug-related deaths in Canada.
 In 2016 British Columbia declared a public health emergency because of opioid overdoses.
 And the crisis worsened during the COVID-19 pandemic.